openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 as you can see after modification class is exact same as before ( except if there is
         method a, but it is possible to handle it via introspection and dynamic choose of method).
-I don™t need to change whole stack of calls to add parameter or introduce new singleton class which can have flag.
+I donâ€™t need to change whole stack of calls to add parameter or introduce new singleton class which can have flag.
 I hope it help someone with his fix of not so well written piece of software.

 **License**: [FDL 1.2](http://lizards.opensuse.org/2011/03/18/temporary-overwrite-method-for-specific-task/)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/Logo-PlanetSUSE.png)Planet SUSE

+â€œ

 [Martin Schlander: openSUSE 11.4 has been released](http://mschlander.wordpress.com/2011/03/12/opensuse-11-4-has-been-released/)

-In case you hadn™t heard, openSUSE 11.4 was released this Thursday, and as usual [opensuse-guide.org](http://opensuse-guide.org/) was updated at the same time.
+In case you hadnâ€™t heard, openSUSE 11.4 was released this Thursday, and as usual [opensuse-guide.org](http://opensuse-guide.org/) was updated at the same time.

-I think overall it™s a very good release, besides being the first major distribution to
+I think overall itâ€™s a very good release, besides being the first major distribution to
       ship KDE SC 4.6, LibreOffice Linux 2.6.37 with free Broadcom wlan drivers (for some recent chips) and other goodies.

-You can read the announcement [here](https://news.opensuse.org/2011/03/10/opensuse-11-4/) or read the [Product highlights](http://en.opensuse.org/Product_highlights) for a more
+You can read the announcement [here](http://news.opensuse.org/2011/03/10/opensuse-11-4/) or read the [Product highlights](http://en.opensuse.org/Product_highlights) for a more
       extensive presentation of the new stuff.

 As customary I like to also prepare people for the most likely causes of problems:

   * PulseAudio is now installed and enabled in KDE installations by default.
-If it™s causing sound problems, you can disable it in YaST -> Sound -> Other -> PulseAudio Configuration (or run ˜setup-pulseaudio “disable™) or even uninstall it “ KDE doesn™t have hard dependencies on it.
+If itâ€™s causing sound problems, you can disable it in YaST -> Sound -> Other -> PulseAudio Configuration (or run â€˜setup-pulseaudio â€“disableâ€™) or even uninstall it â€“ KDE doesnâ€™t have hard dependencies on it.

-  * GStreamer is the new default Phonon backend “ enough said.
+  * GStreamer is the new default Phonon backend â€“ enough said.
 You may want to use phonon-backend-xine or phonon-backend-vlc (from Packman) instead, if Amarok or other Phonon applications misbehave.

-  * The great new KDE Bluetooth tool “ BlueDevil “ has a missing dependency on obexd-client, which means you™ll need to install obexd-client yourself in order for sending files via Bluetooth to work.
+  * The great new KDE Bluetooth tool â€“ BlueDevil â€“ has a missing dependency on obexd-client, which means youâ€™ll need to install obexd-client yourself in order for sending files via Bluetooth to work.

   * The NetworkManager plasmoid is not perfect.
 An online update should be along soon improving it significantly.
-If it™s causing problems you can easily install and use nm-applet (NetworkManager-gnome) instead “ with the new oxygen-gtk theme it doesn™t even look bad ;-)
+If itâ€™s causing problems you can easily install and use nm-applet (NetworkManager-gnome) instead â€“ with the new oxygen-gtk theme it doesnâ€™t even look bad ;-)

-That™s it for me.
+Thatâ€™s it for me.
 Have a lot of fun with 11.4.

-
+â€

+â€œ

 [Nelson Marques: openSUSE 11.4 :: How it goes in Portugal ?!](http://lizards.opensuse.org/2011/03/13/opensuse-11-4-how-it-goes-in-portugal/)

-I™ve been following the biggest general technology forum in Portugal with a close eye for
+Iâ€™ve been following the biggest general technology forum in Portugal with a close eye for
-      openSUSE 11.4 comments and reviews¦ 10 years ago SuSE Linux was one of the predominant Linux distributions fighting for first place with Red Hat and followed closely by Debian.
+      openSUSE 11.4 comments and reviewsâ€¦ 10 years ago SuSE Linux was one of the predominant Linux distributions fighting for first place with Red Hat and followed closely by Debian.
 The fourth place belonged to Slackware.

-10 years after¦ Slackware mainly disappeared, the Red Hat/Fedora community somehow
+10 years afterâ€¦ Slackware mainly disappeared, the Red Hat/Fedora community somehow
-      vanished (judging by LUG member strength), and fate hasn™t been nicer for openSUSE.
-From most of what I read, Ubuntu became the major power, followed by Arch Linux and Debian¦ there™s a few pockets of resistance by Mandriva¦ It™s also interesting to see that new users are mainly confused between choosing Fedora and openSUSE¦ this relation is also getting strong with drop outs from Ubuntu.
-The timing is good for intervention¦
+      vanished (judging by LUG member strength), and fate hasnâ€™t been nicer for openSUSE.
+From most of what I read, Ubuntu became the major power, followed by Arch Linux and Debianâ€¦ thereâ€™s a few pockets of resistance by Mandrivaâ€¦ Itâ€™s also interesting to see that new users are mainly confused between choosing Fedora and openSUSEâ€¦ this relation is also getting strong with drop outs from Ubuntu.
+The timing is good for interventionâ€¦

-From what I could see in the reports of openSUSE reviews I™ve seen:
+From what I could see in the reports of openSUSE reviews Iâ€™ve seen:

-  * Installer “ Users expected something new, but they didn™t disclaimed what they expected.
+  * Installer â€“ Users expected something new, but they didnâ€™t disclaimed what they expected.
 They say that openSUSE installer is pretty much offering the same features as other distributions.
-I really don™t know what can be innovated here¦.
+I really donâ€™t know what can be innovated hereâ€¦.

-  * Updates “ This is one of the points that is most commented in the reviews.
-Though there™s no real claims on what could be improved or what is missing, everyone points to a simple conclusion: people seem to like updates and the faster they are done, the better.
+  * Updates â€“ This is one of the points that is most commented in the reviews.
+Though thereâ€™s no real claims on what could be improved or what is missing, everyone points to a simple conclusion: people seem to like updates and the faster they are done, the better.
 Update timings seem important.

-  * Tumbleweed “ There are a lot of expectations towards rolling releases and Tumbleweed.
+  * Tumbleweed â€“ There are a lot of expectations towards rolling releases and Tumbleweed.
 This feature seems to captivate a lot of veterans changing from other distributions and also new comers.
-This is without doubt one of the points to invest in the future for the local community¦
+This is without doubt one of the points to invest in the future for the local communityâ€¦

-  * Time of Installation “ Some harsh critics on the installation time.
+  * Time of Installation â€“ Some harsh critics on the installation time.
 People believe that 30 minutes is too much of installation time.
 I kinda disagree as it seems pretty much normal for a DVD install.
-Installing openSUSE LiveCD™s on real hardware (no virtualization) through USB2 and USB3 sticks, is pretty much bellow 10 minutes.
+Installing openSUSE LiveCDâ€™s on real hardware (no virtualization) through USB2 and USB3 sticks, is pretty much bellow 10 minutes.
 Should we focus on USB sticks installations and work the methodology?
 Sounds good as a differentiation point.

-  * USB Sticks “ Some harsh critics with people using imagewritter and unetbootin.
-For what I was able to determine, this problems seem to be related with the partitions not being flagged as ˜active™.
+  * USB Sticks â€“ Some harsh critics with people using imagewritter and unetbootin.
+For what I was able to determine, this problems seem to be related with the partitions not being flagged as â€˜activeâ€™.
 Something we can improve here?

-  * KDE “ All the reports seem to place openSUSE as the best KDE offer.
+  * KDE â€“ All the reports seem to place openSUSE as the best KDE offer.
 Nothing was expected besides this.

-  * OpenSUSE and other distros “ Not much has been written, except some comments considering that Mandriva Spring was the only distribution that is more attractive than openSUSE 11.4.
-Only 2 comments place emphasis on this¦ Something we can improve on this field ?
+  * OpenSUSE and other distros â€“ Not much has been written, except some comments considering that Mandriva Spring was the only distribution that is more attractive than openSUSE 11.4.
+Only 2 comments place emphasis on thisâ€¦ Something we can improve on this field ?

-  * Support “ Support on those forums is rudimentary¦ Something we can improve and that™s being worked on.
+  * Support â€“ Support on those forums is rudimentaryâ€¦ Something we can improve and thatâ€™s being worked on.
 Soon Portuguese will become available on the official openSUSE Forums and a Portuguese Team as been assembled for this.
 Additionally Jim Henderson is contacting Carlos Ribeiro to explore the possibility of having also Brazilian contributors and community to help on this Forums.
 They will become Portuguese (language wise) following the work by the Wiki and IRC.

-The feedback is very positive, and there™s an abnormal dropouts from Ubuntu and many
+The feedback is very positive, and thereâ€™s an abnormal dropouts from Ubuntu and many
-      confused people¦.
-The timing is perfect for taking action¦ and that will happen soon!
+      confused peopleâ€¦.
+The timing is perfect for taking actionâ€¦ and that will happen soon!

 License: GFDL V1.2

-
+â€

+â€œ

 [Cornelius Schumacher: It's not an address book](http://blog.cornelius-schumacher.de/2011/03/its-not-address-book.html)